 Take one look at my title, and you’d think I know what I’m doing when I turn up to work every day.

 Over a decade ago I started a company straight out of university with a mate, Scott.
 We had no prior business experience and no grand plan.
 Today we have thousands of awesome employees, and millions of people across the planet use our software every day.
-Surely that kind of success comes from massive expertise, right?
+Surely that kind of success comes from massive expertise and experience, right?

 In the early days, customers would call up asking for accounts payable, and I’d think “Are they giving us money, or asking for it?”
 Interviewing our first HR manager at Atlassian – having never worked anywhere with an HR department – was terrifying.
 More recently, I attended board meetings where I didn’t know all the acronyms being thrown around, and had to write them down surreptitiously so I could Wikipedia them later.